Places to visit in Bali? Here are eight that you can’t miss!!

 * By plane:

-You can book your flights with Skyscanner or Momondo that are the websites that I use.
+You can book your flights with Skyscanner that is the website that I use, trust and recommend.

 * By boat: